 - Scene management = How a rider/witness can cope at the scene immediately after the event looking at the individual's Dynamic Risk Assessment and their initial actions to safeguard themselves, other road users and the casualty, and their responsibilities to themselves and the casualty, delivered by a Fire Bike Rider and closely based on the Fire Service procedures.

 - First Aid = Instruction from First-Aid Instructors, input on Cardio Pulmonary Resuscitation (CPR), treatment of likely traumas associated with Motorcycling Accidents and Helmet removal technique.

 - The Science Behind Being Seen = Presentation from an ESFRS/Police Advanced Motorcycle Instructor, on the use of conspicuity aids, the pros and cons, why car drivers don't see bikers and what bikers can do to be seen and input on the phenomenon of Looming, Motion Camouflage and search patterns.

-At the end of the course, the students receive a certificate of attendance a First Aid Kit designed to fit under the seat of their bike with items designed to be of use at this sort of incident and a prompt card.
-They are also invited to join the Biker Down East Sussex Facebook page where we can maintain our contact with them and further expose them to our various road safety messages and campaigns.
+At the end of the course, the students will be invited to join the Biker Down East Sussex Facebook page where we can maintain our contact with them and further expose them to our various road safety messages and campaigns.